 Klara Marton, Ph.D.
 Klara Marton is a neuropsychologist, who has a doctorate in Developmental Psychology and a Ph.D. in Speech and Hearing Sciences.
 She is interested in the development and changes of language and cognition that occur across lifetime in different clinical populations and in individuals who speak different languages.
 Her research focuses on the interactions among various cognitive functions, such as working memory, inhibition and attention control and on additional processes that underlie language comprehension and production in monolingual and bilingual speakers.

 Luca Campanelli is a Ph.D. student in Speech-Language-Hearing Sciences at The Graduate Center of the City University of New York, after obtaining a M.A. in Psychology at Sapienza University of Rome – Italy.
-He is interested in statistics, research methods, computational linguistics, and vocal expression of emotion.
+He is interested in statistics, research methods, computational linguistics, vocal expression of emotion, and cognitive styles.
 He currently studies the relationship between working memory and language processing in children and adults.
-His interests and hobbies include jazz and classical music, film, poetry, manual works, cooking, travel, hiking, historic motorcycles.
+His interests and hobbies include jazz and classical music, film, poetry, manual works, cooking, travel, hiking, historic motorcycles, and kayaking.

 Jessica Scheuer MS, CCC/Speech-Language-Pathology, doctoral student; Research interests: Executive function development, ADHD, and emerging narrative skills.